open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ## Exercises
 In the exercises below, we will apply some of the strategies learnt in this chapter, to style some of the apps we have build previosuly.

 (1) Starting from the app we built in [exercise 8.2](https://open-resources.github.io/dash_curriculum/part2/chapter8.html#exercises), just by adding the right `className` to the right components, perform the following layout enhancements:
 - Adjust the title text to make it dark
 - Add a dark line (which is considered as a margin) below the title
-- Make the App fill page width and height
+- Make the App full page width and height
-- Set the full app background colour to a grey-gradient colour with the following class that we saw in an example from this chapter: `bg-secondary bg-opacity-75 m-0 p-3 bg-gradient`
+- Set the full app background to a grey-gradient colour using the following class (that we saw in an example from this chapter): `bg-secondary bg-opacity-75 m-0 p-3 bg-gradient`
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold